-If the matter is concerning a non academic complaint this can be made directly to the school leadership team by completing the form on the Parental Portal section of the school website.
+If the matter is concerning a non academic complaint this can be made directly to the school leadership team by completing the form on the Contact page of My School Portal.

 Parents may feel that they should contact the Campus Principal directly, especially on a matter of great importance or sensitivity.
 This is not advisable in the first instance, as such issues will usually be referred back to middle leadership for initial investigation.